California Franchise Tax Board Innocent Spouse Relief

 The taxpayer may obtain relief if the taxpayer received a divorce decree/termination of registered domestic partnership from their spouse/RDP and the court issued an order relieving the taxpayer of some or all of the unpaid tax due from a joint tax liability.
 To qualify for a court-ordered revision, it must include the following items:

-- A specific reference to the amount of California state income tax liabilities for each tax year for which relief is granted
+- A specific reference to the amount of CA state income tax liabilities for each tax year for which relief is granted

 - The amount of the total unpaid tax liability each taxpayer is liable for paying